microshare/microshare.github.io/docs/2/general-user/quick-start/access-my-apps.md

 ## 2. Select My Identity
 ---------------------------------------

-Identities make it easy to navigate on Microshare from one dashboard/data set to another without changing accounts.
+Identities make it easy to navigate on Microshare® from one dashboard/data set to another without changing accounts.

 Here we will simply look at the general information about the identities.
 For more information on identities an in-depth tutorial can be found here: